This post may contain affiliate links. Please see my disclosure policy for details.

-If you’re not interested in getting photos of you, then the view will not disappoint.
-From here, you can see all the red rooftops, church spires and the Baltic Sea.
+If you’re not interested in getting photos of yourself, then the view will not disappoint.
+From here, you can see all the red rooftops, church spires, and the Baltic Sea.
 It really is worth a stop.

-When you’re done with the view, you can find a souvenir shop, Glögg stall and an art gallery to wander into.
+When you’re done with the view, you can find a souvenir shop, a Glögg stall, and an art gallery to wander into.

 6. Go on a FREE ‘Tales of Reval’ medieval walking tour

 If you’re here for only one day and stuck for time, you should take up a FREE walking tour by Tales of Reval.
 Reval was what medieval Tallinn used to be called before it was renamed Tallinn only a mere 100 years ago.

 I was gutted I missed out on the tour, but I met them halfway around and it looked like SO much fun.
 The tour guides are all dressed up in medieval garb and are in character to show you around Old Tallinn!

 They’re actually guided performances that last 90 minutes and they will take you on an entertaining journey through 800 years of history!